-After you install the Zowe runtime, you must initialize Zowe with proper security configurations, certificates, and so on before you can start it.
+After you install the Zowe runtime, you must initialize Zowe with proper security configurations and complete some configurations before you can start it.
 To do this, you run the

 zwe init command.
 This step is common for installing and configuring Zowe from either a convenience build or from an SMP/E build.

 zwe init command is a combination of the following subcommands.
 Each subcommand defines a configuration.

 mvs: Copy the data sets provided with Zowe to custom data sets.

 security: Create the user IDs and security manager settings.

 apfauth: APF authorize the LOADLIB containing the modules that need to perform z/OS privileged security calls.

 vsam: Configure the VSAM files needed to run the Zowe caching service used for high availability (HA)